ICICI Bank to raise Rs 8,000 cr via bonds for transport, power projects

 -

-Private sector lender ICICI Bank is planning to raise upto Rs 8,000 crore through infrastructure bonds to finance projects in sectors like transport and power and affordable housing.
+Private sector lender ICICI Bank is planning to raise up to Rs 8,000 crore through infrastructure bonds to finance projects in the transport and power and affordable housing sectors.

-Debt market sources said while the private lender is raising upto Rs 8,000 crore in current round, rating agency Crisil has assigned “AAA/Stable” for Rs 10,000 crore of bonds.
+Debt market sources said while the private lender is raising up to Rs 8,000 crore in the current round, rating agency CRISIL has assigned “AAA/Stable” for Rs 10,000 crore of bonds.
 Lenders have always an option to raise money in tranches.

-The issue size is Rs 500 crore with green shoe of Rs 7,500 crore.
-It will be a 10-year paper.
-The interest rate rate scenario is unclear due to volatility in markets.
-The highly rated long term paper (10-year) from corporate would see a coupon of around 7.25-30 per cent, bond dealers said.
+The issue size is Rs 500 crore with a green shoe of Rs 7,500 crore.
+The interest rate scenario is unclear due to volatility in markets.
+The highly rated long-term paper (10-year) from corporate would see a coupon of around 7.25-30 per cent range, bond dealers said.

-ICICI Bank did not respond to email queries on fund raising through infrastructure bonds.
-Its exposure to Road, ports, telecom, urban development and other infrastructure was Rs 48,981 crore at end of March 2021, according to annual report for FY21.
+ICICI Bank did not respond to email queries on the fundraising.
+The bank’s exposure to road, ports, telecom, urban development, and other infrastructure stood at Rs 48,981 crore at the end of March 2021, according to its annual report for FY21.

-Funds raised through this route are exempt from liquidity norms Cash Reserve Ratio and Statutory Liquidity Ratio (SLR) requirements and are deployed in long term infra and affordable housing credit.
+Funds raised through this route are exempt from liquidity norms cash reserve ratio and statutory liquidity ratio requirements and are deployed in long-term infra and affordable housing credit.

-Crisil in its rating review said the bank actively finances projects for capacity creation in environment-friendly sectors like renewable energy and other sustainable sectors like waste processing and mass rapid transport.
+CRISIL, in its rating review, said the bank actively finances projects for capacity creation in environment-friendly sectors like renewable energy and other sustainable sectors.

-Further, as part of the overall credit appraisal process, the bank analyses the environmental impact of a proposed project and assesses its social risks.

-The ratings continue to reflect the bank’s healthy capitalisation, strong market position and comfortable resource profile.
-These strengths are partially offset by adequate asset quality.